nyckidsrise-logo

 Proceeds of the NYC Scholarship Account are held in a 529 account in New York’s 529 College Savings Program, rather than in an account in the NY ABLE Program.
 Therefore, upon distribution, such account proceeds may be counted as assets with regard to any needs-based benefits that the NY ABLE Account Owner receives.

-7. If I do not opt out, what information does NYC Kids RISE receive about my child and me to enroll my child in the Save for College Program?
+8. If I do not opt out, what information does NYC Kids RISE receive about me and my child to enroll my child in the Save for College Program?

-NYC Kids RISE receives the following information from the NYC Department of Education for every participating student:
+NYC Kids RISE receives the following information from the NYC Public Schools for every participating student:

 • Student and parent identification numbers that are unique to the Program;